-This takes time but it’s the whole process that makes it great.
-Building from scratch a project that means something to you.
+This takes time but it's the whole process that makes it great.
+Building from scratch is a project that means something to you.

 With my dance photography, I have a few rules that have never changed throughout the years.
 Staying true to the performance I am capturing, which for me means no photoshop to enhance the artist's performance, and create images that are "real".

 I still never photoshop my performer's body, and only remove when necessary distracting objects details...
 But I wanted to go further recently and cross that line.
 Without touching my model's body, I wanted to add elements in my pictures to give a more fantastic, surreal, fantasy feel to my images.
 This led to creating the image below needing the help of 4 people for the silk work, 2 Broncolor Siros L flashes, a performer willing to climb up a 4m50 Chinese pôle... and let's not forget a killer location.

 It took 6 months of preparation just for planning and authorizations and almost 4 hours for this one picture.
 I minimized the use of photoshop as I wanted to get most of the performance done in-camera.
 This is the start of my personal projects so I really hope to push it further.
 During preparation only, the excitement, the build-up until the final edit boosted my love for the art.